ARTICLE 1. Recommended Numbering

 - A camera, with no audio component, may be attached to cables that extend over the team area and field of play, including the end zones.

 - An institutional videographer may be in the team area as one of that team’s 60 credentialed individuals.
+This video may not be used during any live broadcast or digital stream of the game.

 - Microphones attached to coaches during the game for media transmission are prohibited.